clemsonacm/presentations/sources/autograding/autograding.md

 - Faster feedback

-## How does it help Dr. Sorber?
+## How does it help You?

 - Saves time in grading
-- Statistics regarding his experience

-## How does it work?

-- Downloads projects with `hg`
-- Tests student code with `python`
-- Emails results to students via `mail`
-- Saves a json file with results for grade book
+- Students start earlier and do better
+- Saves you defensive programming

+# Common Objections

 ## The Costs of Automation